elfgirl/gSed/README.md

 # gSed

-A project inspired the 'Jailbreak the Patriarchy' Chrome extension that switches gendered nouns inside the browser's HTML page. gSed is an attempt to expand on that idea to any text medium such as e-books, documents, and text files.
+A project inspired the 'Jailbreak the Patriarchy' Chrome extension which switches gendered nouns inside a browser's HTML page. gSed is an attempt to expand on that idea to any text medium such as e-books, documents, and text files.

 ## Getting Started